fregante/iphone-inline-video/README.md

 makeVideoPlayableInline(video, /* hasAudio */ false);
 ```

-This uses a different behavior to play the video, so it might [not be particularly reliable](https://github.com/bfred-it/iphone-inline-video/issues/31) on slow connections.
-It's not thoroughly tested.

 ## Usage with autoplaying videos

 You can also have **silent** videos autoplay.
 This module can load and play the video without user interaction, but not play the audio, so you **have to** set the `hasAudio` to `false`